 Here, we give some necessary conditions and sufficient conditions for almost sure weak and strong consensus.
 To examine almost sure weak consensus, we need two more conditions: \begin{description} \item[(C5)] $\lim_{t\rightarrow\infty}c(t)\log\int_0^tc(s)ds=0$; \item[(C5$'$)] $\liminf_{t\rightarrow\infty}c(t)\log\int_0^tc(s)ds=0$. \end{description}

-\begin{remark} \rm{ Intuitively, (C5) and (C5$'$) mean that the gain function $c(t)$ under (C1) should decay with certain rate and the rate can not be too large.
+\begin{remark} \rm{ Intuitively, (C5) and (C5$'$) mean that the gain function $c(t)$ under (C1) should decay with certain rate and the rate cannot be too large.
 The two conditions can help us find the fact that mean square weak consensus may not imply almost sure weak consensus.} \end{remark}

 \begin{theorem} For system (\ref{mainagent}) with (\ref{inf1}) and $K(t)=c(t)I_{n}$, suppose that Assumptions \ref{Assum-noise}, \ref{Assumonf-additive} and condition (C1) hold.
 Then the agents achieve almost sure weak consensus if $\mathcal{G}$ contains a spanning tree and condition (C5) holds, and only if $\mathcal{G}$ contains a spanning tree.
 Moreover, if $\mathcal{G}$ is undirected, then the agents achieve almost sure weak consensus only if $\mathcal{G}$ is connected and condition (C5') holds. \end{theorem} \textbf{Proof} Note that almost sure weak consensus is equivalent to that for any initial data $\psi$, $\lim_{t\rightarrow\infty} \|\eta_k(t)\|=0$, a.s., $k=1,\ldots, N$.
 Let $\theta_{k,n_k}(t)=\zeta_{k,n_k}(t)-\eta_{k,n_k}(t)$, where $\zeta_{k,n_k}$ is defined by \eqref{051901101}.
 Then we have